rfzeg/RoboND-Perception-Project/README.md

      cloud_passthrough_1 = passthrough.filter()
 ```

-**Next I had to add a Pass Through Filter to filter out the dropboxes corners that were detected by the RGB-D sensor:**
+**In addtion to the filtering of values based on the Z axis I had to add another Pass Through Filter based on the X axis values of the point cloud to filter out the edges of the dropboxes:**
 ```python
 cloud_passthrough_1 = passthrough.filter()
      # Create a PassThrough filter object.